 If you are a keen host of dinner parties and soirées, you will likely have encountered the extremely frustrating situation of forgetting to chill your wine.
-Luckily, there are a few methods you can try to accelerate the wine cooling process when you have no time to spare and regular refrigeration is not an option.
+Luckily, there are a few methods you can try to accelerate the wine cooling process when you have no time to spare and regular refrigeration with a freestanding wine cooler is not an option.
 Let’s take a look at some of the methods that are scientifically proven to chill your wine bottles in less than an hour.

 One of the most fool-proof methods of quickly cooling wine is to submerge the bottle in a bucket or container of ice water.
 Compared to air, water is the most efficient thermal conductor and can chill wine at about 25 times the rate of air.
 In order for this to work properly, you will need to ensure that the bottle is fully immersed in the water.
 If the bucket is only filled halfway with ice, the wine will become extremely cold at the bottom, and warm at the top.
 This means that the first glass of wine poured from the bottle will be warm.
 With this method, your wine will be fully chilled within 15-20 minutes.
 You can actually enhance the cooling process further by adding in a handful of salt to the ice water.
 This will work to lower the freezing point of the water and hence, its overall temperature.